 How to get to Blackness Castle from Edinburgh?

-Blackness Castle relatively easy to access from Edinburgh and is only a 40-minute drive away depending on traffic.
+Blackness Castle is relatively easy to access from Edinburgh and is only a 40-minute drive away depending on traffic.

 The good news is that there are lots of Outlander locations in the area to make the journey worth your while;

 Blackness Castle by car/taxi: there are three routes you can take to Blackness Castle.
 Either take the A90 and A904 roads, the M9, or the M8 and M9.
 As it’s a famous castle, it’s well signposted.
-There are many Edinburgh taxis in the area that will make the journey, see City Cabs to arrange
+There are many Edinburgh taxis in the area that will make the journey, see City Cabs to arrange a transfer.

-Blackness Castle walks: From Blackness Castle you can walk to more Outlander locations like Abercorn Church, Midhope Castle (Lallybroch) and Hopetoun House that can be accessed via St Ninian’s Way.
+Blackness Castle walks: From Blackness Castle you can walk to more Outlander locations like Abercorn Church, Midhope Castle (Lallybroch), and Hopetoun House that can be accessed via St Ninian’s Way.